How to make the pixel stretch effect on your phone

 Refine and save

 Use the handles at the tip to fan the ribbon wide or taper it to a fine point, and twist the end for a windblown finish.
-Keep Smart Subject on so the color stays behind your subject.
-When it looks right, save a full-resolution copy.
+When available, keep Smart Subject on so the color stays behind your subject.
+When it looks right, save a high-resolution copy.

 Tips for a stretch that doesn't look like a mistake

-• Pick busy colors.
-A single flat color stretches into a boring band.
-A jacket with stripes, a sunset, or patterned fabric gives the ribbon depth.
+- Pick busy colors.
+A single flat color stretches into a dull band.
+A striped jacket, a sunset, or patterned fabric gives the ribbon depth and makes it read far more vibrant.

 On iPhone, tap Choose Photo, pick an image from your library, and the editor opens automatically.
-Everything is touch-based — pinch nothing, just drag the bar and the points.
+Everything is touch-based: drag the sampling bar, pull the stretch, then bend the control points until the ribbon follows the photo.
 When you save, the finished image goes straight to your Photos app as a new copy, so your original is untouched.

-On Android the flow is identical: open the app, choose a photo, place the bar, draw and bend the stretch, and export.
-The result saves to your gallery in full resolution, ready to share.
+On Android the flow is the same: open the app, choose a photo, place the bar, draw and bend the stretch, and export a high-resolution copy to your gallery.
+Pixel Stretch Pro is available now on Google Play.

 Why use an app instead of Photoshop?